DelroyGayle/KoolAIChess/README.md

 * To speed up this process, the constant **MAXLEVEL which is currently equal to 5**, can be lowered to 4 or 3.<br>Although, this will indeed quicken the Computer's response, however, it will play a *dumber* game!

 ## Future Features
-* Attempt to speed up the program by using [itertools](https://docs.python.org/3/library/itertools.html)
+* Attempt to speed up the program by using a libary such as [itertools](https://docs.python.org/3/library/itertools.html)
 * The ability to switch sides
 * Undo/Redo ability when playing moves
 * Saving board positions during the game